CCJD8/My-SETI-Challenge/README.md

 # Summer-2025
-Project started in early August 2025 to practice programming.
+SETI project started in August 2025.

 The code needs to adhere to PEP8 formatting rules.
  - All classes should be written with CamelCase